jsonzilla/UTL/docs/module_time.md

 2. `localtime_r()`  — isn't a part of **C++**, it's a part of **C11**, in reality provided by POSIX
 3. `localtime_s()`   — isn't a part of **C++**, it's a part of **C23**, in reality provided by Windows with reversed order of arguments

-Usually working around this will requires some `#ifdef`'s and non-portable code, however it is possible to exploit some side effects of `std::mktime()` to emulate this function in a thread-safe manner that works on every complier.
+Usually working around this will requires some `#ifdef`'s and non-portable code, however it is possible to exploit some side effects of `std::mktime()` to emulate this function in a thread-safe manner that works on every compiler.

 > ```cpp
 > std::string datetime_string(const char* format = "%Y-%m-%d %H:%M:%S");